 The film making process can involve many students:

-- some can do the historical research (teachers will have to assist, and you can also consult the Centropa team for historical questions under firstname.lastname@example.org or via the contact form on this website
+- some can do the historical research (teachers will have to assist, and you can also consult the Centropa team for historical questions through our contact form, write a mail to email@example.com or join our private Facebook Youth Competition group.

 - others can find and scan the photos and then work with photoshop to make them look better